doivglser/mindevenviro-fanciful/docs/README.md

 	  "exit handler", if $REPLY from "exit handler" is = "n", reset workflow interval, if $REPLY
 	      from "exit handler" is = "y" exit.

-* shi3lD

-  	to change the user-agent, if
-	  "netstat -ar | grep default", is true.

-# PROBLEMS:

 * for the moment shi3lD works only for WiFi Interfaces.